aneeshjain/Sentiment-Classification/README.md

-## CS 5984 Assignment 1: IMDB Review Semantic Analysis with BERT
+## IMDB Review Semantic Analysis with BERT

 #### This folder contains the following files and directories and files: